ishinbrot/LambdasandStreamsSolution/Readme.md

 Calculate the total number of points each student has, and assign it to each student.
 This will be used in a later part of this challenge.

 ## Using Java Streams
-Normally in Java 7 and below, this will be done with a long iteration that wwould take multiple lines to write Utilizing Java Streams this can be done in less than 7 lines (including brackets).
+Normally in Java 7 and below, this will be done with a long iteration that would take multiple lines to write Utilizing Java Streams this can be done in less than 7 lines (including brackets).
 Utilzing Java Streams and Lambdas we can iterate through the array more simply...